Church of St. Luke and The Epiphany (Philadelphia): Church

 The chancel has undergone the most dramatic changes over the years.
 Originally, it was only eight feet deep and a semi-circular platform extended into the body of the church.
 It had a raised central pulpit behind a reading desk and communion table.

 In 1853 the chancel was torn down and a new one built in the current shape.
 The platform extending into the church was removed and ten new pews added.
 A richly carved elevated pulpit was built to one side and a lectern placed on the other.
 Carved wooden benches for clergy were built on the sides and an altar placed against the rear wall.
 An altar rail was also added at that time.
 On the walls above were inscribed the Ten Commandments and the Creed.
 The central circle in the ceiling was painted glass lit from windows above.
 It has since been plastered over.
 In 1890 and 1891 the current brass pulpit and lectern replaced the previous wood ones.

 With the merger with the Church of The Epiphany in 1898, the organ from Epiphany was installed in the chancel.
 Until 1925 when the current Austin organ was installed, the church had two organs, the original in the gallery and the chancel organ.

 In 1899, the chancel was once again extended into the body of the church and the first two rows of pews in the center aisle were removed.
 The renovation of 1906 by Wilson Eyre Jr. achieved the current look of the chancel; the tile floor and choir stalls were installed at that time, as well as an enlarged narthex with new doors and windows.
 The reredos mosaic of St. Luke and those of the symbols of The Epiphany were installed in the chancel over the tablets of the creed and Ten Commandments.
 They were designed by Sawyer and Flintoff and added in 1912.

-Keeping with contemporary liturgical trends, the altar was moved away from the wall and placed in its current position in 1976.
-The cross above the altar was also added at the same time.
+In keeping with contemporary liturgical trends, the altar was moved away from the wall and placed in its current position in 1976.
+David d'Ambly's polychromed cross was also added simultaneously above the altar.

 The stained glass windows on the main floor were added gradually between 1876 and 1899.
 Those in the gallery representing the Apostles were designed by the Philadelphia studio of Alfred Godwin & Co., located at 1324 Market Street, and were installed in 1912.
 Each window was placed in memory of a former parishioner.
 The total cost of the 10 windows was $3,000.
 The windows were restored by Willet Studios in 1983.

 The baptismal font, now located in the narthex, was first placed in front of the steps to the chancel.
 It was given to the church in 1856 by George L. Harrison, a prominent businessman and vestryman for many years.
-The lady chapel to the north of the chancel was built as a baptistery with a bequest from Asa Whitney and the font was moved there in 1876.
+The lady chapel to the north of the chancel was built as a baptistery with a bequest from Asa Whitney, and the font was moved there in 1876.
 It was moved to its current location in 1976.